mario1001/python-serverless-template/readme.md

     yield client
 ```

-It's probably the ridiculous thing you has seen in programming, but template projects would work
+Maybe it's probably the ridiculous thing you have seen in programming, but template projects would work
 this way when having dependency injections in our original code.
 ORDER real matters for tests.

 The same goes for the following syntax: